msharma84/Technical_Concepts/Java.md

    min.ifPresent(System.out::println);
   ```

-- How do you find the average of numbers in a list using streams?
+- How do you find the average of numbers in a list using streams

   ```
   List<Integer> list = Arrays.asList(1,2,3,4,5);